Motorist FAQs

 The Protection of Freedoms Act 2012 (POFA) states the National Parking Enforcement must inform the registered keeper that the driver of the vehicle on the date of the event, is required to pay the Parking Charge in full.
 Also, National Parking Enforcement may not know who was driving the vehicle on the date of the parking event.

 The Act states that the registered keeper of the vehicle (if they were not the driver at the time) should inform us of the name and address of the driver and transfer the liability to them.
-POFA also states that if the parking charge notice has not been paid in full after 29 days, and we have not been provided with the name and address of the driver at the date of the event, then we have the right to recover any unpaid part of the parking charge from the registered keeper.
+POFA also states that if the parking charge has not been paid in full after 28 days, and we have not been provided with the name and address of the driver at the date of the event, then we have the right to recover any unpaid part of the parking charge from the registered keeper.

 I regularly park on a car park managed by National Parking Enforcement Ltd, is it possible to obtain a permit for parking?